amejiarosario/amejiarosario.github.io/source/_posts/2018-06-12-Data-Structures-for-Beginners-Graphs-Time-Complexity-tutorial.md

 <!-- http://ccicada.org/wp-content/uploads/2017/06/Community-Detection-with-Hierarchical-Clustering-Algorithms-Feb-3-2017.pdf -->

+Before we dive into interesting graph algorithms, let's first clarify the naming conventions and graph properties.

 A graph is a data structure where a **node** can have zero or more adjacent elements.

 The connection between two nodes is called **edge**.
 Nodes can also be called **vertices**.